What is Kiosk – Kiosk Definition, Types and Evolution

 • Charging kiosks – need to charge your mobile phone?
 There are kiosks for doing that.

-• Coin KIosks – the most famous is Coinstar.
+• Coin Kiosks – the most famous is Coinstar.

 • Music, Movie and Media download kiosks – get your DVD on USB now